 How do you take it?

 Iberogast is a browny/orangey liquid in which the label recommends 20 droplets for adults, to be taken up to three times a day.
-It suggests putting the droplets into warm water but you can also use cold water or even juice if you prefer the taste.
-The pharmasist told me I could place the droplets under my tongue if I rather, however the instructions do not mention this so please double check when you buy!
+The box suggests putting the droplets into warm water but you can also use cold water or even juice if you prefer the taste.
+The pharmacist told me I could place the droplets under my tongue if I rather, which is what I tend to do.

 Where can you find it?